ponylang/release-notes-bot-action/README.md

   - changelog - added
   - changelog - fixed
   - changelog - changed
-* A release notes addition file must be part a commit for the PR.
+* A release notes addition file must be part of a commit for the PR.

 ## Example workflow